nim-lang/Nim/doc/manual.md

 because the GC never has to stop other threads and see what they reference.

 The only way to create a thread is via `spawn` or `createThread`.
-The invoked proc must not use `var` parameters nor must any of its parameters contain a `ref` or `closure` type.
+The invoked procedure must not use `var` parameters nor must any of its parameters contain a `ref` or `closure` type.
 This enforces the *no heap sharing restriction*.

 Thread pragma
 -------------

-A proc that is executed as a new thread of execution should be marked by the `thread` pragma for reasons of readability.
+A procedure that is executed as a new thread of execution should be marked by the `thread` pragma for reasons of readability.
 The compiler checks for violations of the `no heap sharing restriction`:idx:\: This restriction implies that it is invalid to construct a data structure that consists of memory